+We'll need a long-term vision for what our cities, suburbs and regions look like in the future.
 We'll need a clear framework for how our communities grow, how to build homes where Victorians want to live, and how to attract future investment.
 And we'll need a modern, fit-for purpose planning system that works for Victorians - not against them.